 Consumers especially today want brands to make sense and address an issue for the longer run, than just saying, “Buy Me!”

-If you’re looking for something more concrete for instance, look at the way people are buying stuff and making payments.
+If you’re looking for something more concrete, for instance, look at the way people are buying stuff and making payments.
 A digital payment ad was looked upon as something so basic before the lockdown.
-But now, it’s a gold mine for brands if they attach a story to it that relates with the audience.
-Same is the case for hygiene.
-Who would’ve imagined people would praise the little kid Bunty for washing hands for so long – guess he did foresee the future.
+But now, it’s a gold mine for brands if they attach a story to it that relates to the audience.
+The same is the case for hygiene.
+Who would’ve imagined people would praise the little kid Bunty for washing his hands for so long – guess he did foresee the future.

-So yes, marketing is not just strategies and tactics from now on, it is the connect that an individual feels.
+So yes, marketing is not just strategies and tactics from now on, it is the connection that an individual feels.
 Don’t just sell a product; sell experiences – to each his own!

 By now we know that we need to connect with our consumers more than ever.
 But how do we do that?
 This brings us to another set of skills – the hard ones!

-Marketers would also need to be on their toes when it comes to acing the hard skills and choose the right tools &technology methods – the ones which are lighter on the pocket and effective on getting that ROI.
+Marketers would also need to be on their toes when it comes to acing the hard skills and choosing the right tools & technology methods – the ones which are lighter on the pocket and effective on getting that ROI.